Should I Speak Up?

 Scenario A

 Addison is assigned to be a “student resident assistant” for the girls living in her camp cabin.
 One of the students arrived on the third day with noticeable bruising around their upper arm and neck.
 When she asks them about it, they tell her that yesterday they ran into a branch and fell while playing in the woods with other campers.
+Such an accident is entirely plausible.
+The camp’s philosophy is that the children should be able to explore and take small risks.
+The students are a rough and tumble group, and often end up with bumps, bruises, and scrapes, which is understood by parents to be a part of cap and growing up.
 Addison is uncertain about this student’s home situation or their prior history, and is afraid to lean into any stigmas about the student or their family based on their background.
 She is worried that bringing this up with camp staff might make her seem naive or prejudiced, and is unsure what to do next.

 Scenario B

-On the first day of camp, Mohammed notices one of his fellow student volunteers is paying extra attention to one of the campers, spending more time with them and giving them extra food during meals.
+On the first day of camp, Mohammed notices one of his fellow student volunteers with whom he’s grown to be friends is paying extra attention to one of the campers, spending more time with them and giving them extra food during meals.
 The following day while he is in the kitchen washing up, through the screen door Mohammed hears the student say to the camper that they want to meet alone after camp activities are finished.
 This strikes Mohammed as odd, but he is worried about making any accusations.
-He has heard a lot of stories about the negative impacts of false accusations.
+For one, the student volunteer is from the same community, and knows some of the campers and their families from outside of camp, although Mohammed does not know if this is true of this particular camper.
+Still, he has a much better understanding of the students and their needs than Mohammed.
+What’s more, Mohammed has heard a lot of stories about the negative impacts of false accusations.
 He realizes that if he says anything to the student or to their superiors, it will be clear he is implying the potential for sexual misconduct.
 Mohammed is wondering if he is reading too much into the situation and is unsure what to do next.

 Discussion Questions

-• If you were in either situation, who could or would you reach out to to discuss further?
+- If you were in either situation, who could or would you reach out tt to discuss further?

 Facilitator Consideration